-You will be paid for every day of sick leave you take at Reddico.
-We trust people to be honest and open with us, and want you to return to work when you’re better.
+We trust people to be honest and open with us – if you’re unwell, take the time you need to return to work refreshed and raring to go.
 If you’re sick and unable to work, please:

 Inform HR so it can be logged for our responsibility purposes.

 Inform your immediate team (where possible).

 When you return to work, PeopleHR will automatically create a return to work form.